 It is difficult to compare the housing needs of public housing residents and HCV holders to the population at large, because participants of these affordable housing programs are not encountering the challenges of those not receiving the benefit of public housing programs.
-While monthly housing costs are limited for program participants of the HAMC rental assistance programs, according to 2022 5-Year ACS data, 22 percent of renters citywide were considered burdened by their housing cost (paying more than 30 percent of their income on rent and utilities), and 27 percent of renters spent more than half of their income on rent and utilities.
-According to RentCafe, an online data aggregator, Merced saw a rent increase of 14 percent from 2019 to 2024.
+While monthly housing costs are limited for program participants of the HAMC rental assistance programs, according to 2022 5-Year

+ACS data, 22 percent of renters citywide were considered housing cost burdened and 27 percent of renters are severely housing cost burdened, spending half of their income on rent and utilities.
+According to Rent Cafe, an online data aggregator, Merced saw a rent increase of 14 percent from 2019 to 2024.